Jonghwan-dev/Awesome-Segmentation-in-Medical/README.md

 # **Awesome Segmentation in Medical Imaging: A Breast Ultrasound Benchmark 🚀**

-A robust and reproducible framework for benchmarking deep learning models on Breast Ultrasound (BUS) image segmentation.1
+A robust and reproducible framework for benchmarking deep learning models on Breast Ultrasound (BUS) image segmentation, designed to ensure fair evaluation and prevent test set leakage.

-The core philosophy of this project is to establish a **fair and unbiased evaluation pipeline**, addressing common pitfalls in machine learning research like test set leakage.
+The core philosophy of this project is to establish a fair and unbiased evaluation pipeline, addressing common pitfalls in machine learning research.
 By strictly separating cross-validation from final testing, this framework produces publication-ready results that accurately reflect a model's true generalization performance.

-*(An example GIF demonstrating segmentation results would be ideal here.)*

 ## **Table of Contents**